Transport company: why delaying logistics decisions can cost you money

 The real problem with delaying logistics decisions

-Delaying industrial transport does not reduce risk… it simply shifts it to the worst possible moment.
-In industrial sectors, logistics is not an ‘extra’.
+Delaying industrial transportation does not reduce risk... it moves it to the worst possible moment.
+In industrial sectors, logistics is not an “extra”.
 It is part of the production system.
-When you postpone decisions such as:
+When you postpone decisions like:

 • Confirm measurements